Prince Hamlet: Views of Hamlet

 That he should weep for her?

 Etymology of his name

-The name Hamlet occurs in the form Amleth in a 13th-century book of Danish History written by Saxo Grammaticus, popularised by François de Belleforest as L'histoire tragique d'Hamlet, and appearing in the English translation as "Hamblet".
+The name Hamlet occurs in the form Amleth in a 13th-century book of Danish history written by Saxo Grammaticus, popularised by François de Belleforest as L'histoire tragique d'Hamlet, and appearing in the English translation as "Hamblet".
 The story of Amleth is assumed to originate in Old Norse or Icelandic poetry from several centuries earlier.
-Saxo has it as Amlethus, the Latin form of the old Jutish Amlethæ.
-In terms of etymology the Old Icelandic name Amlóði comes from the Icelandic noun amlóði, meaning "fool", suggestive of the way that Hamlet acts in the play.
+Saxo has it as Amlethus, the Latin form of the old Jutish Amlethæ, In terms of etymology, the Old Icelandic name Amlóði comes from the Icelandic noun amlóði, meaning "fool", suggestive of the way that Hamlet acts in the play.
 Later these names were incorporated into Irish as Amlodhe.
-As phonetic laws took their course, the name's spelling changed eventually leaving it as Amlaidhe.
+As phonetic laws took their course, the name's spelling changed, eventually arriving at Amlaidhe.
 This Irish name was given to a hero in a common folk story.
 The root of this name is 'furious, raging, wild'.